 At bloom, monitor 200 flower clusters (10 clusters in the middle of 20 vines) to determine if omnivorous leafroller is present.
 If you find any omnivorous leafrollers or damage, treat.

 Following bloom, if there is a cover-crop or abundant weeds, use a sweep-net to sample for larvae or thoroughly inspect the weeds.
-If larvae are found in the weeds but not in the grape clusters, start sampling clusters intensively for second generation larvae at 300 degree-days after the 2nd flight biofix (minimum of once a week and 200 clusters).
+If larvae are found in the weeds but not in the grape clusters, start sampling clusters intensively for second-generation larvae at 300 degree-days after the 2nd flight biofix (minimum of once a week and sample 200 clusters).
 Treatments are warranted if more than 1% of the clusters have omnivorous leafroller larvae or nests.
 Because of the additional foliage at this time (late June-early July), apply second generation treatments at a slow speed (max.
 3 mph) to achieve adequate coverage of the clusters.

 UC IPM Pest Management Guidelines: Grape